In This Article

-There are many types of bikini wax styles to choose from, whether you want a little or a lot of hair off.
+There are many bikini wax styles to choose from, whether you want a little or a lot of hair off.
 That said, it can be daunting to have a stranger rip off hair from some of the most sensitive and personal places on your body, but getting that super smooth feeling is next to none.
 If it's your first time, fear not.
 The pain involved is often talked up, and while it won't be all sunshine and rainbows, you might be surprised at how little you're actually bothered during your wax session.
 To get the lowdown on bikini wax shapes and types, we turned to Gina Petak of European Wax Center for expert advice.

 Meet the Expert